Contargo/pdf-builder/README.md

 ### Practical Use

-In order to help with quality assurance (QA) and template development, there's a practial executable  Java tool to be found under `src/test/net/contargo/qa/PDFBuilderQA.java`.
+In order to help with quality assurance (QA) and template development, there's a practical executable  Java tool to be found under `src/test/net/contargo/qa/PDFBuilderQA.java`.
 This will generate some PDF documents, that a human can view and evaluate - ensuring that everything looks ok.